camunda/camunda-docs-static/get-started/content/javaee6/task-form.md

 # Add a CDI Controller Bean

 To update the persisted entity we use a named CDI Bean `ApproveOrderController`.
 To gather the persisted order entity, we get the order id from the process variables of the `businessProcess`.
-With the id we can load the order entity trough the order business logic.
+With the id we can load the order entity through the order business logic.
 After the order has been updated, the detached entity state is merged by the order business logic.

 ```java
 package org.camunda.bpm.getstarted.pizza;